targetboard/backstage-plugin/README.md

 );
 ```

-You can embed either a Board or a Metric Card with the same component, using their embedId.
+\* You can embed either a dashboard's or a metric card's embed-ID using the same component.

 ---
 <br />

+## ▶️ Instructions

-## ▶️ Getting Your Embed IDs and API Key
+How to get your embed IDs and API keys inside TargetBoard

-### To embed a Metric Card:
+### Embedding a Metric Card:

-1. Open board where your card is found.
+1. Open the board where your desired KPI is found.
-2. Click the ⋯ (menu) on the card.
+2. Click on the card's \[⋯\] menu.
-3. Select Embed → follow the instructions.
+3. Select "Embed", and follow the instructions.
 4. Copy the Embed ID provided.

-### To embed a Board
+### Embedding a Board

 1. Open the board you want to embed.
-2. Click the ⋯ (menu) at the top of the board.
+2. Click on the \[⋯\] menu at the top of the board.
-3. Select Embed → follow the instructions.
+3. Select "Embed", follow the instructions.
 4. Copy the Embed ID provided.

-### To generate an API Key
+### Generating an API-Key

-1. In TargetBoard, go to Settings → API Keys.
+1. Go to Settings → API Keys page.
-2. Click Create new API key.
+2. Click on "Create new API key" button.
 3. Select expiration period, and continue.
-4. Copy the generated key and use it as the apiKey prop.
+4. Copy the generated key.

 ---
 <br />

-## 🧱 Component Props
+## 🧱 Component Properties

 | Prop | Type | Required | Description |
 |---|---|---|---|